kubernetes/kubernetes/examples/celery-rabbitmq/README.md

 Flower is a web-based tool for monitoring and administrating Celery clusters.
 By connecting to the node that contains Celery, you can see the behaviour of all the workers and their tasks in real-time.

-To bring up the frontend, run this command `$ kubectl create -f examples/celery-rabbitmq/celery-controller.json`.
+To bring up the frontend, run this command `$ lmktfyctl create -f examples/celery-rabbitmq/celery-controller.json`.
 This controller is defined as so:

 ```js
 {